-- 3. Assume catchability remains constant into the future at the level estimated in the final year of the assessment i.e. no effort creep occurs; - 4.
+- 3. Assume catchability remains constant into the future i.e. no effort creep occurs; - 4.
 Combine the results across each assessment model run and calculate the median level of terminal spawning biomass compared to $SB{F=0}$.

 To examine the consequences of the specific stock levels requested by SC16 for the relevant stock and fishery, the levels of purse seine effort and longline catch in the future were adjusted equally from the baseline so that the median stock size was equivalent to the candidate TRP level at the end of the 30-year projection period.
 Therefore, the future 'scalars' on purse seine effort and longline catch were identical in this analysis, relative to the 2016-2018 baseline.